basharast/UWP2Win32/README.md

 - You cannot use `FindFirstFile`, `FindNextFile` with folder `HANDLE`
 - You must use the alternative function `GetFolderContents`
+- By default `GetFolderContents` will try API (FindFirstFile..) before UWP to fetch the results

 Get folder contents: